sdroege/gstreamer-rs/docs/gstreamer-rtsp/docs.md

 <!-- enum RTSPResult::variant Eeof -->
 end-of-file was reached
 <!-- enum RTSPResult::variant Enet -->
-a network problem occured, h_errno contains more details
+a network problem occurred, h_errno contains more details
 <!-- enum RTSPResult::variant Enotip -->
 the host is not an IP host
 <!-- enum RTSPResult::variant Etimeout -->
-a timeout occured
+a timeout occurred
 <!-- enum RTSPResult::variant Etget -->
 the tunnel GET request has been performed
 <!-- enum RTSPResult::variant Etpost -->